-The subject DSP has been reviewed for conformance with all the requirements and applicable regulations of the underlying zone, which is the M-U-I Zone and applicable T-D-O Zone standards, except for 14 amendments that staff has recommended approval.
-Staff concludes that the DSP meets the requirements of the T-D-O and M-U-I Zones.
+The subject DSP has been reviewed for conformance with all the requirements and applicable regulations of the underlying zone, which is the M-U-I Zone, and applicable T-D-O Zone standards, except for 14 amendments that the Planning Board has approved.
+The Planning Board concludes that the DSP meets the requirements of the T-D-O and M-U-I Zones.